We held a webinar on “10 Sales Tips for When You Feel Like You Suck at Sales” and sales tip 6 is to prepare for objections.

 First off, I want you to resist your desire to “overcome” the objection.
 This refers to hearing “I am not interested” and wanting to respond with something that makes them interested.

 You may read that and think it sounds like a good approach but then still think question how to respond to these difficult objections so that you keep the call going.
-We have a full webinar specifically on sales objection handling but the quick answer is that you can deflect back to the other stuff that we suggesting in this list of sales tips like sharing your value, asking questions, or sharing the pain points that you fix.
+We have a full webinar specifically on sales objection handling but the quick answer is that you can deflect back to the other stuff that we suggest in this list like sharing your value, asking questions, or sharing the pain points that you fix.